gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 2.13.
-This release brings many exciting execution performance improvements, community PRs and a new feature for Tooling API users.
+This release brings many exciting execution performance improvements, community contributions and a new feature for Tooling API users.

 Our commitment to improving the developer experience with each release continues.
 For Gradle 2.13, we've targeted performance improvements during Gradle's execution phase, where we have measured **10-25%** improvements to build time in our performance tests.
 No changes to your build script are necessary to start taking advantage of these improvements.